rossdylan/metrics64/README.md

 Since I've left that job I've thought a lot about that library.
 Especially as I struggle to get that same ease of use in both my personal and professional work.
-Metrics64 is my attempt to make a rust metrics library that I actaully want to use.
+Metrics64 is my attempt to make a rust metrics library that I actually want to use.

 # Core Ideas